WHERNTO: wellnes erudite righton

 - Validation: EPA accepted this computational model as an alternative to rodent uterotrophic assays.

-- Impact: Eliminated the need for animal testing in hazard identification for endocrine disruptors.
+- Impact: Provides an accepted non-animal alternative for testing in hazard identification for endocrine disruptors.

 6.2 Skin Sensitization Hazard & Potency Prediction

-- Discovery: The OECD TG 497 “Defined Approaches” guideline combined multiple NAMs:
+- Discovery: The OECD TG 497 “Defined Approaches” guideline combined multiple NAMs specifically Peptide reactivity assays (DPRA), Keratinocyte activation (KeratinoSens), Dendritic-cell activation (h-CLAT), and In silico models.

 - Validation: Correctly classified skin sensitization hazard and potency for chemicals, including those not previously tested in animals, with performance equal to or better than mouse assays.